varnerlab/CHEME-4800-5800-ComputingBook/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 ## Summary

 In this lecture, we introduced vectors, matrices, and operations defined on these objects.
 Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is essential.
 We began our discussion of vectors, matrices, and their associated operations by quickly reviewing mass and mole balance equations:

 * {ref}`content:references:matrix-vector-mass-mol-balances`.
 Chemical Engineers use balance equations to describe, design, and troubleshoot products and processes.
 Balance equations describe the amount of _stuff_ (e.g., mass, moles, energy, etc.) in a _system_ that interacts with its _surroundings_.
 Balance equations can be represented as a system of matrices and vectors.

-We then transitioned to defining the structure of matrices and vectors and their associated operations:

-* {ref}`content:references:matrix-vector` are abstract mathematical objects, typically arrays of numbers, in engineering applications.
+* {ref}`content:references:matrix-vector` are abstract mathematical objects in engineering applications, typically arrays of numbers.
 Vectors (one-dimensional arrays) often describe points in space or encode coefficients of linear equations.
 On the other hand, matrices (two- or more dimensional objects) typically represent data sets or a grid of numbers.
 However, matrices also describe linear transformations, such as rotations and scaling operations, and define systems of linear equations.

-Finally, we considered a crucial application area, namely, the solution of systems of linear algebraic equations:

 * {ref}`content:references:soln-laes-start` arise in many different Engineering fields.
 In Chemical Engineering, these equations naturally arise from steady-state balance equations.
 We'll introduce two approaches to solving these systems of equations.

 ## Additonal resources
-* The matrix vector and matrix $\times$ matrix product figures were inspired [Visualizing Matrix Multiplication as a Linear Combination, Eli Bendersky, Apr.
+* The matrix-vector and matrix $\times$ matrix product figures were inspired [Visualizing Matrix Multiplication as a Linear Combination, Eli Bendersky, Apr.
 12, 15 · Big Data Zone](https://dzone.com/articles/visualizing-matrix)